curityio/nginx_oauth_proxy_module/development/1-development.md

-# OAuth Proxy Module - Development and Testing
+# OAuth Proxy Module - Development

 ## 1. Build OpenSSL

-First download and build OpenSSL for macOS as a one time operation:
+First download and build OpenSSL for macOS as a prerequisite:

 ```bash
 ./development/openssl_setup.sh
 ```

-The following locations will be updated with the latest OpenSSL 1.1.1m, ready for use by the plugin:
+The following locations will be updated, so that the NGINX build can find OpenSSL headers and libraries:

 ```text
 /usr/local/include/openssl/*